 Use sections to create separate blocks of content and divide the page into meaningful segments.

-In this lesson:
+In this lesson, you’ll learn:

-Also by default, sections don’t have padding inside.
-If you don’t want your content to span the width of the body, drag in a Container to keep elements centered on the page.
+You can add a section element from the Add panel > Structure section.
+By default, sections span across the full width of the body, don’t have padding inside, and have a “Section” HTML5 tag.
+If you don’t want your content to span the width of the body, we recommend using a container element to center content on the page.

-The height of a Section automatically adjusts to its content — as you add elements, the section grows taller.
+The height of a section automatically adjusts to its content — as you add elements, the section grows taller.
 You can also set a specific height in the Style panel.